VII. General Guidelines on Contracts and Biddable Work

 - Concession Items:

-- Complimentary wireless internet access in guestrooms and meeting space
+- Complimentary wireless internet access in meeting space

-- 20 staff rooms at a reduced rate of 50% off group rate
+- Eighteen (18) staff rooms at a reduced rate of 50% off Group rate for six nights

-- 10 suite upgrades to 1-bedroom suites at staff rate
+- Nine (9) suite upgrades to 1-bedroom suites at staff rate for six nights

-- 20 complimentary welcome amenities [not to exceed $50 each exclusive of service charge and sales tax]
+- Twenty (20) complimentary welcome amenities [not to exceed $50 each exclusive of service charge and sales tax]

-- 20% discount on food and beverage menu pricing
+- Twenty percent (20%) discount on food and beverage menu pricing

-- Honor catering prices the year contract is signed over future meeting date
+- Honor catering prices the year Agreement is signed over Group's future meeting date

 - Freshly brewed coffee (regular/decaffeinated) and herbal tea at $50 per gallon, plus service charge and sales tax

-- Complimentary rooms for a total of 6 room nights for pre-program planning visit, upon availability.
+- Complimentary rooms for a total of six (6) room nights for pre-program planning visit, upon availability.
 Unused pre-program planning visit rooms will be credited toward the master bill.

-- Complimentary two-night hotel stay certificate at hotel to be used in a raffle.
+- One (1) complimentary two-nights stay certificate at Hotel to be used in a raffle.
 All proceeds from raffle will benefit a not-for-profit organization in the host city.

 - No penalty to use an outside audio-visual provider

-- Complimentary usage of the health club and swimming pool
+- Complimentary access to the health club and pool for Hotel guests

-- Complimentary self and valet parking for attendees
+- Complimentary self and valet parking for Group's attendees

-- Receive 5% off the entire master bill
+- Receive five percent (5%) off the entire master bill

 - Quad meeting manager points with no maximum

-- Up to 15 complimentary 6x10 exhibit tables, podiums, and easels for each meeting room
+- Complimentary podiums and easels for each meeting room

-- Complimentary receiving/handling of packages if received no sooner than 72 hours prior to arrival date of meeting
+- Complimentary receiving/handling of packages if received no sooner than 72 hours prior to Arrival Date

-- If Hotel does not have an all-gender restroom, Hotel must designate one of the restrooms near Group’s function space as all-gender over Group’s contract dates
+- If Hotel does not have an all gender restroom, Hotel must designate one of the restrooms near Group’s function space as all gender over Group’s contracted dates

-- Provide transportation to/from Hotel for the President, Executive Officer, and Administrative Officer & Meeting Manager
+- Hotel to provide four (4) complimentary round-trip transportation to/from Airport and Hotel for the President, President-Elect, Executive Officer, and Administrative Officer & Meeting Manager

-- Reserve 5 accessible guest rooms for Group (3 rooms with 2 beds and 2 rooms with a king bed).
-Three rooms must have a roll-in shower.
+- Accessible Guest Rooms: Hotel shall reserve five (5) accessible guest rooms for Group; three (3) rooms with two (2) beds and two (2) rooms with one (1) king bed).
+All accessible guest rooms must have a roll-in shower.

 - Meeting Facility Charge: Meeting and function space will be provided on a complimentary basis.
 In the event that Group’s guest room block is not filled or Group’s scheduled food and beverage events change, additional meeting room rental charges will apply based on the following scale: